A Neuromodulable Current-Mode Silicon Neuron for Robust and Adaptive Neuromorphic Systems: Introduction

-Nevertheless, both neuroscience and neuromorphic computing communities increasingly recognize the computational and functional benefits of bursting dynamics and neuromodulation in neural systems.
-Bursting capabilities have been shown to be useful to enhance the performance of artificial spiking neural networks and learning tasks~\cite{li_bursting_2016,liu_artificial_2023,stuck_burst-dependent_2025, mei_improving_2025}, and translating the robust and tunable rhythmic properties of \glspl{cpg} into hardware has been the focus of several recent works~\cite{ijspeert_central_2008,donati_neuromorphic_2021,athota_neuromorphic_2021,lopez-osorio_neuromorphic_2022,liu_bionn_2023}.
-However, current analog and mixed-signal neuromorphic platforms (such as~\cite{pehle_brainscales-2_2022,aamir_accelerated_2018,richter_dynap-se2_2024}) lack native and robust support for intrinsic bursting and neuromodulation, and the cited hardware examples rely instead on generating population-level emergent rhythms from large groups of spiking neurons, or exploiting biologically implausible dynamical features.
-Such strategies are typically non-robust or resource-intensive, limiting their practicality in real-world applications.
-The only exception to date is the neuron implementation in \cite{liu_bionn_2023}, though it operates in voltage mode and lacks the dynamic range and efficiency of current-mode subthreshold design.
+Nevertheless, both neuroscience and neuromorphic computing communities increasingly recognize the computational and functional benefits of neuromodulation and more complex excitable behaviors.
+Bursting in particular has been shown to enhance the performance of artificial spiking neural networks in learning tasks~\cite{li_bursting_2016,liu_artificial_2023,stuck_burst-dependent_2025,mei_improving_2025}.
+Translating the robust and tunable rhythmic properties of bursting \glspl{cpg} into hardware has also been the focus of several recent works~\cite{ijspeert_central_2008,donati_neuromorphic_2021,athota_neuromorphic_2021,lopez-osorio_neuromorphic_2022,liu_bionn_2023}.
+However, current large-scale analog and mixed-signal neuromorphic platforms, such as~\cite{pehle_brainscales-2_2022,aamir_accelerated_2018,richter_dynap-se2_2024}, lack native and robust support for intrinsic bursting and neuromodulation.
+Instead, these platforms rely on generating population-level emergent rhythms from large groups of spiking neurons or on exploiting biologically implausible dynamical features.
+Such strategies either lead to non-robust behaviors or resource-intensive implementations, which limits their applicability in real-world scenarios.
+The only exception to date is the silicon neuron presented in~\cite{liu_bionn_2023}.
+However, its voltage-mode design offers lower dynamic range and energy efficiency compared to current-mode subthreshold designs.

-Recently, "mixed-feedback" models have emerged as a promising tool to address the trade-off between biological plausibility, model richness, and hardware viability by summarizing the complex ion channel kinetics of a neuron into a superposition of positive and negative feedback loops on a well-defined hierarchy of timescales~\cite{franci2013balance,drion_dynamic_2015,castanos2017implementing, ribar_neuromodulation_2019, liu_bionn_2023,sepulchre2019control}.
-These models produce rich and controllable neuronal behaviors while remaining low-dimensional and tractable.
-Their reduced structure not only opens the door for plausible large-scale implementation of neuromodulable neurons, but also makes them more tractable for systematic analysis and tuning, as highlighted in~\cite{ribar_neuromodulation_2019}.
+Recently, "mixed-feedback" modeling has emerged as a promising framework to address the trade-off between biological plausibility, behavioral richness, and hardware viability.
+In mixed-feedback models, the complex dynamics of numerous interacting neural ionic currents are captured by the superposition of a reduced number of positive and negative feedback loops on a well-defined hierarchy of timescales~\cite{franci2013balance,drion_dynamic_2015,castanos2017implementing,ribar_neuromodulation_2019,liu_bionn_2023,sepulchre2019control}.
+These models produce rich and robustly tunable neuronal behaviors while remaining low-dimensional and tractable.
+The minimality of mixed-feedback models paves the way toward plausible large-scale implementations of neuromodulable neurons and also makes them more tractable for systematic analysis and tuning, as already highlighted in~\cite{ribar_neuromodulation_2019}.